OpShin/opshin-book/src/language_tour/index.md

 you would do it in a normal Python program.
 Play around to see what is accepted by the compiler and what not.
-If the compiler accepts your code, the code should be safe to run (the only notable exception are type downcasts).
+If the compiler accepts your code, the code is safe to run (the only notable exception are type downcasts, covered later).

 The main goal of OpShin is that you can express the smart contract logic the way you want -